We will only keep your information for as long as we are either required to by law or as is relevant for the purposes for which it was collected.

 Security and where is your data held

 We use service provider packages for everything – customer records, email, accounting and courseware.
 We have carefully selected suppliers with appropriate security standards.
-Our suppliers have in place appropriate technical and security measures to prevent unauthorised or unlawful access to or accidental loss of or destruction or damage to your information.
+Our suppliers have in place appropriate technical and security measures to prevent unauthorised or unlawful access to or accidental loss of or destruction, or damage to your information.
 You are responsible for protecting against unauthorised access to your password and to your computer.

-We hold financial records going back far enough to satisfy HMRC and CRM records for five years.
+We hold financial records going back far enough to satisfy tax authorities and CRM records for five years.
 If you have contacted us but never purchased from us, you will remain on the list you joined until you unsubscribe from that list.
 We clean our lists from time to time and unsubscribe people who do not read anything from us.
 But in order to avoid adding you again by mistake, unsubscribes are kept on an unsubscribe list.

 Want to see what we hold on you?

 You have the right to know what information we are collecting on you, to amend it and ask for it to be deleted.
-If you have purchased a download or course from us you have a customer account and you can see the information you shared with us.
+If you have purchased a download or course from us, you have a customer account, and you can see the information you shared with us.
 This data will also go into our accounting and customer record software.

 If you have a complaint about the way we are handling your information or how we have responded to a request for information or removal, please contact us.
-We are covered by the Information Commissioner for the UK.